maurigre/maurigre/README.md

 ### Welcome to my page!

 <p>
 I'm Mauri, passionate about IT, I've been working as a developer since 2004, I've studied several programming languages over time and I'm still studying.
 I love studying and learning.
-Currently focused on back-end Java development.
+Currently focused on back-end Java.
 </p>

 ### Talking about Personal Stuffs